pallets/flask/docs/config.rst

     app = Flask(__name__, instance_relative_config=True)

-Here is a full example of how to configure Flask to preload the config from a module and then override the config from a file in the config folder if it exists::
+Here is a full example of how to configure Flask to preload the config from a module and then override the config from a file in the instance folder if it exists::

     app = Flask(__name__, instance_relative_config=True)